Skip to main content

 • Can be slow to respond sometimes (1-2 second delay)

-• Uses 2.4 GHz Wi-Fi only (which is fine for most routers)
+• Uses 2.4 GHz Wi-Fi only (which is fine for most routers, but that's what got me during my first setup disaster)

 Premium Option: Philips Hue (Rs 1,999 per bulb + Rs 4,999 for hub)

 Philips Hue is the gold standard in smart lighting globally.
-The color accuracy is noticeably better than budget options, the response time is near-instant, and the Zigbee protocol means your bulbs communicate through the Hue Bridge hub rather than directly over Wi-Fi, which is more reliable and does not congest your home network.
+Color accuracy is noticeably better than budget options.
+Response time is near-instant.
+And the Zigbee protocol means bulbs communicate through the Hue Bridge hub rather than directly over Wi-Fi — more reliable, doesn't congest your home network.

 Pros: